 Jump to article contents:

-- Can you continue to rent a house if you start an IVA?
+- Can you continue to rent your house if you start an IVA?

 - The implications of moving to a new rented property

-- Will your Credit Rating prevent you from moving?
+- Will your Credit Rating stop you moving?

-Can you continue to Rent a House if you start an IVA?
+Can you continue to Rent your House if you start an IVA?

 Starting an IVA will not affect your ability to continue to live in a property you are currently renting.
 Your landlord will not be told.
 As such as long as you continue to pay the rent on time you should have nothing to worry about.